 The DCC shall not be required to provide Enrolment or Communication Services in relation to any SMETS1 GSME that is added to the CHF Device Log of an Enrolled SMETS1 Smart Metering System.

+17.6A Where Service Requests are targeted at the SMETS1 GSME or SMETS1 GPF, any SMETS1 Responses will be triggered on receipt of the Service Request and not after processing on the device.

 Update Tariff (SRV 1.1.1) and Update Price (SRV 1.2.1)

 SMETS1 Smart Meters are not required to support Currency Units as a Configuration Data Item (with their SMETS2 meanings).
 Therefore, the S1SP shall discard any value in the CurrencyUnits fields (with its DUIS meaning) when setting values on the Smart Meter as a result of such a Service Request.
 For clarity, this discarding of values shall not result in an error in the SMETS1 Response.